yunbinmo/tp/docs/DeveloperGuide.md

   * Pros: User no need to click to look into details.
   * Cons: All information are squeeze together and the list can only contains maximum 3-5 cells.
   User still to scroll down to check other items in the list.

+## Add Records Feature

+#### Implementation

+The Add Records Feature will be facilitated by `AddRecordCommand` which implements `Parser` and `AddCommand` which extends `Command`.

+The command format is `add -r c/ClientIndex i/InsuranceIndex sd/StartDate ed/EndDate` - add a record to the client at `ClientIndex` with insurance of `InsuranceIndex` valid from `StartDate` to `EndDate`

+The relevant methods are:

+1. `AddCommandParser -> parse(List<Person> personList, ObservableList<Insurance> insuranceList,
+   String args)` ----- Parse the relevant detailed information

+2. `AddCommand -> execute(Model model)` ----- Checks for duplication , validate each information and store to library

+Given below is an example usage scenerio and how the AddCommand behaves at each step.

 ### \[Proposed\] Undo/redo feature